nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `TAG_NAME` is case-sensitive.
 * The index refers to the index number shown in the displayed food list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Tags for food items must be less than 50 characters.

 </div>